shafiquejamal/files_for_automated_django_setup/README.md

 This script works well on OS X 10.9.2.
 If you're using a Linux distrubution, you might run into some problems.
 If so, please let me know.

-cd into the directory in which you want the project repository located:
+`cd` into the directory in which you want the project repository located:

     cd ~/
-execute the file (make sure you've changed the permissions to make it executable) tsd_cheatsheet_v2p0.sh from this directory:
+execute the file `tsd_cheatsheet_v2p0.sh` (make sure you've changed the permissions to make it executable)  from this directory (i.e. the one you just `cd`'d into):

     /path/to/tsd_cheatsheet_v2p0.sh NAME_OF_YOUR_PROJECT

 The script will do its magic.
 At the end, there are instructions on what to do after.
-These are (change NAME_OF_YOUR_PROJECT to the name of your project):
+These are (change NAME_OF_YOUR_PROJECT to the name of your project.
+Note that the name of the repository directory will end in `_repo`):

 cd into the project repository: